emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 dictionary attempts by limiting the number of failed authentication attempts for a particular identity.

-### Protection against Man-in-the-Middle Attacks
+### Protection against On-Path Attacks

-TEAP provides protection from man-in-the-middle attacks in a few ways:
+TEAP provides protection from on-path attacks in a few ways:

 1. By using a certificates or a session ticket to mutually authenticate the peer and server during TEAP authentication Phase 1